 As a little girl, I had this quote, by Nike, written against my wall, "All your life you are told the things you cannot do.
 All your life they will say you're not good enough or strong enough or talented enough; they will say you're the wrong height or the wrong weight or the wrong type to play this or be this or achieve this.
 THEY WILL TELL YOU NO, thousand times no until all the no's become meaningless.
 All your life they will tell you no, quite firmly and very quickly.
 AND YOU WILL TELL THEM YES!!"

 The answer finally came through a diagnosis done by an endocrinologist in June, 2015.
 He told me that I have a rare disorder called Hypopituitarism, which causes the pituitary gland, situated at the base of the brain, to fail in its production of hormones by producing too little or, in rare cases, none.
+Doctors suspect that the extreme shock my body went through when I had scarlet fever as a child might be the root cause, but it is impossible to reach a certain answer.
 The hormones secreted by this bean-shaped gland influence nearly every part of the human body, including growth, reproduction, and blood pressure.
 The absence of these critically important hormones can thus cripple the development of the human body, which was undoubtedly apparent in my case, since I am severely undersized when compared to my family, in both weight and length, and I lack some basic development usually undergone by a growing child.
-The explanation behind my still reasonable length lies in my genes and normal thyroid.
+The explanation behind my still reasonable length lies in my genes.
 Despite the struggles with my health, I began to excel at distance running.
 By the age of 19, I already represented my country twice at the world cross country championships, won two SA Junior gold medals, and held provincial records.
-I was then fortunate enough to receive multiple scholarships offers to go run in the States and realized that it would have been foolish to let such a big opportunity slip.
+I was then fortunate enough to receive multiple scholarship offers to go run in the States and realized that it would have been foolish to let such a big opportunity slip.

 I had to sit out on a redshirt (unable to compete due to medical reasons) my whole first year at the university and my illness wasn't responding as desired to the new medication.
 By the end of the school year, I was medically disqualified and forced to make the decision between going home, and forgetting about my running goals in the States, or trying to transfer, and hoping another University would give me a chance.